nobodyzxc/TCLJudger/README.md

 # TCLJudger
 It's a html request application

-It will take your directory name as problem ID , first parameter as submit file
+It will take your file name [ or 2nd parameter ] as problem ID  , first parameter as submit file

 \*judge file [ problem id ]       => submit code